A urinary tract infection is an accumulation of unhealthy bacteria in the urinary system

 7. Monitor your temperature.
 A severe UTI can bring on a fever, which is usually a sign of a more serious infection.

-9. When showering or bathing, try not to use heavily fragranced soaps and body washes.
+9. When showering or bathing, refrain from using heavily fragranced soaps and body washes.

 10. Cranberry juice may help to manage some of the milder symptoms of a UTI until you can see a doctor.